Ptilothrix: Life History

 Bees of the genus Ptilothrix are solitary.
 Unlike honeybees or other eusocial bee species, the members of Ptilothrix do not form a hive or have division of labor of individuals.
 Females nest individually in hard-packed soil and oviposit eggs into brood cells provisioned with masses of pollen and nectar, which provide nutrients for their offspring.
 The adults emerge from the nest, which is sometimes covered with a layer of soil to prevent predation.
-Predation in the larval stage is most commonly from parasitoid wasps, fire ants, and assassin flies, whose lifecycles are closely timed to those of P. plumata.
+Predation in the larval stage is most commonly from parasitoid wasps, fire ants, and assassin flies, whose life cycles are synchronized with P. plumata.
 Due to the threat of predators and adverse environmental conditions, pupae can exhibit pupal diapause, or the ability to delay maturation until favorable environmental conditions occur.
 Some species will build their nests in dense aggregations in the same area.

 Males wait for females at flowers, where they attempt to mate.
 Multiple studies have suggested that male aggression and mating behavior at flowers may contribute more to pollination of their host flowers than female visitation.
 One study found that while males accounted for 5% of pollen visits to Hibiscus flowers, they contributed over 20% of pollen grains deposited on anthers.
 Therefore, male aggression contributes to increased pollination and seed set among Hibiscus.